-R =0.52) increases the correlation between the Walker index and EA index from 0.28 for P to 0.43 for AP (54% increase).
-However, when considering the confidence intervals between AP and P, this correlation difference is not statistically significant.
-Furthermore, since the mean EA anomaly for all runs is relatively similar, at around 0 to -0.5 m, this results in little change in the EA anomaly.
-Conversely, in boreal summer, the correlation is insignificant for both P and P. Furthermore, forcing both basins together does not result in a statistically significant change in correlation, and decreases from 0.21 to 0.06 for P and P, respectively.
+The relationship between the Walker and EA index also varies considerably between sensitivity experiments but generally shows a stronger relationship in boreal spring (Figure 8b,e).
+For boreal spring, the introduction of an Atlantic SSTA (A has an R =0.52) increases the correlation between the Walker index and EA index from 0.28 for P to 0.43 for AP (54% increase).
+This large increase indicates the importance of including the Atlantic during an El Niño event (AP) during boreal spring.
+However, since the mean EA anomaly for all sensitivity runs is relatively similar, at around 0 to -0.5 m, this results in little change in the EA anomaly.
+Conversely, in boreal summer, the correlation is insignificant for both P and AP.
+Furthermore, forcing both basins together results in a decrease in the correlation from 0.21 to 0.06 for P and AP, respectively.

 Correlation for boreal spring and summer Walker index and NAO (Figure 8c,f) shows that when the Atlantic SSTA is added (i.e., going from P to AP), the correlation drops.
 This decrease indicates that the Atlantic SSTA modulates that connection by weakening the Walker cell and NAO relationship.
 As a result, the correlation is insignificant in boreal spring, while in boreal summer, we see a statistically significant correlation between the Walker index and NAO.
-However, the changes in R between P and AP are not statistically significant.

-To further explain the importance of the Caribbean RWS for influencing the NAE region, we use a partial correlation to remove the influence of the proposed mediating pathway (the Caribbean RWS) from the Walker index-EA/NAO connection for each experiment (Figure S6).
+To further explain the importance of the Caribbean RWS for influencing the NAE region, we use a partial correlation to remove the influence of the proposed mediating pathway (the Caribbean RWS) from the Walker index-EA/NAO connection

+- 365 for each sensitivity experiment (Figure S3).
 Bivariate correlation shows that the RWS connection to the EA/NAO also changes between P and AP, whereby the AP shows a notable increase in the NAO connection in boreal spring, resulting in both the RWS-EA/NAO connections being largest in boreal spring.
-When removing the RWS influence using a partial correlation in boreal spring for both P and AP, the Walker index-EA correlation decreases notably, while the Walker index-NAO correlation either increases slightly or has a negligible change (Figure S6, solid vs. dashed red and green lines).
-Overall, this indicates that the Caribbean RWS may mediate a potential connection between the Pacific and Atlantic Walker cells and the EA during boreal spring and the NAO during boreal summer.
+When removing the RWS influence using a partial correlation in boreal spring for both P and AP, the Walker index-EA correlation decreases notably, while the Walker index-NAO correlation either increases slightly or has a negligible change (Figure S3, solid vs. dashed red and green lines).
+Overall, this indicates - 370 that the Caribbean RWS may mediate a potential connection between the Pacific and Atlantic Walker cells and the EA during boreal spring and the NAO during boreal summer.
 However, as the partial correlation does not remove all correlation, other external factors may be at play.

 Next, to better understand the NAE regional response, we determine the spatial anomalies in the extratropics by plotting the boreal spring MAM 200 hPa geopotential height response (Figure 9).
-The A response (Figure 9a) is associated with a meridional wave train from the tropics to mid-latitudes that curves eastwards in the extratropics.
-This response is similar to the EA/ WR pattern found by Lim (2015), which was found to be related to Rossby wave propagation from the tropics.
+The A response (Figure 9a) is associated with a

+375 meridional wave train from the tropics to mid-latitudes that curves eastwards in the extratropics.
+This response is similar to the EA/Russia pattern found by Lim (2015), which was found to be related to Rossby wave propagation from the tropics.
 Other studies have also associated this pattern with Atlantic SST variability (Jung et al., 2017; Li et al., 2018; Choi and Ahn, 2019; Lledó et al., 2020).